pinojs/pino/docs/API.md

 The default `stream` is a destination.

-It is based on [`sonic-boom`](https://github.com/mcollina/sonic-boom).
+`pino.destination()` is implemented on [`sonic-boom`](https://github.com/mcollina/sonic-boom).

 <a id="extreme"></a>
 # .extreme(dest?)

 Create an extreme mode destination.
-It yields an additional 60% performance.
+This yields an additional 60% performance boost.
 There are trade-offs that should be understood before usage.
 See [Extreme mode explained](extreme.md).